michelecafagna26/cider/README.md

-Consensus-based Image Description Evaluation (CIDEr Code)
+Pythonic wrappers for Consensus-based Image Description Evaluation (CIDEr Code)
 ===================

 Evaluation code for CIDEr metric.
-Provides CIDEr as well as CIDEr-D (CIDEr Defended) which is more robust to gaming effects.
+Provides CIDEr as well as CIDEr-D (CIDEr Defended) which is more robust to gaming effects

 ## Important Note